Tie-decay networks in continuous time and eigenvector-based centralities

 \section{Ties, Interactions, and Temporal Networks}

-We seek to construct a continuous-time temporal network that can capture the evolution of relationships between agents.
+We seek to construct a continuous-time temporal network that can capture the evolution of relationships between entities in a network.
 To do this, we make an important distinction between `interactions' and `ties'.
-An \emph{interaction} between two agents is an event that takes place at a specific time interval or point in time (e.g., a face-to-face meeting, a text message, or a phone call).
-By contrast, a \emph{tie} between two agents is a relationship between them, and it can have a weight to represent its strength (such as the strength of a friendship or collaboration).
-Ties between agents strengthen with repeated interactions, but they can also deteriorate in their absence~\cite{Burt2000,moro2017,michalski2018}.
-In the present paper, we restrict ourselves to modeling instantaneous interactions, but it is possible to generalize our tie-decay network formulation to incorporate interactions with different durations.
+An \emph{interaction} between two entities is an event that takes place at a specific time interval or point in time (e.g., a face-to-face meeting, a text message, or a phone call).
+By contrast, a \emph{tie} between two entities is a relationship between them.
+A tie between two entities can have a weight to represent its strength (such as the strength of a friendship or collaboration).
+Ties between entities strengthen with repeated interactions, but they can also deteriorate in their absence~\cite{Burt2000,moro2017,michalski2018}.
+There are many empirically plausible, domain-specific deterioration (i.e.,``decay") functions that one can use; examples include linear decay, power-law decay, and exponential decay~\cite{Burt2000,moro2017,michalski2018,wixted1991form}.
+In the present paper, we use exponential decay, which is a common choice for the intensity decay function in Hawkes processes~\cite{laub2015}.
+We restrict ourselves to modeling instantaneous interactions, but it is possible to generalize our tie-decay formalism to incorporate interactions with different durations.

-Consider a set of $n$ interacting agents, and let $B(t)$ be the $n \times n$ time-dependent, real, non-negative matrix whose entries $b_{ij}(t)$ represent the connection strengths between agents $i$ and $j$ at time $t$.
-To construct a continuous-time temporal network of ties, we make two modeling assumptions about how ties evolve and how interactions strengthen them: \begin{enumerate} \item In the absence of interactions, we assume that ties decay exponentially, as proposed by {Jin et al.}~\cite{Jin2001}.
-In mathematical terms, $b_{ij}'=-\alpha b_{ij}$ (where the prime represents differentiation with respect to time), so $b_{ij}(t)=b_{ij}(0)e^{-\alpha t}$ for some $\alpha \geq 0$ and an initial condition $b_{ij}(0)$. \item If the agents interact at time $t=\tau$, the strength of the tie grows instantaneously by $1$, and it then decays as normal.
-This choice differs from~\cite{Jin2001}, who reset the strength to $1$ after each interaction. \end{enumerate} Taken together, these assumptions imply that the temporal evolution of a tie satisfies the ordinary differential equation (ODE)
+Consider a set of $n$ interacting entities (i.e., nodes), and let $B(t)$ be the $n \times n$ time-dependent, real, non-negative matrix whose entries $b_{ij}(t)$ represent the connection strengths between entities $i$ and $j$ at time $t$.
+To construct a continuous-time temporal network of these ties, we make two modeling assumptions about how ties evolve and how interactions strengthen them: \begin{enumerate} \item[(1)]{In the absence of interactions, we assume that ties decay exponentially, as proposed by {Jin et al.}~\cite{Jin2001}.
+In mathematical terms, $b_{ij}'=-\alpha b_{ij}$ (where the prime represents differentiation with respect to time), so $b_{ij}(t)=b_{ij}(0)e^{-\alpha t}$ for some $\alpha \geq 0$ and an initial condition $b_{ij}(0)$.} \item[(2)]{If two entities interact at time $t=\tau$, the strength of the tie between them grows instantaneously by $1$, and it then decays as normal.
+This choice differs from~\cite{Jin2001}, who reset the strength to $1$ after each interaction.} \end{enumerate} Taken together, these assumptions imply that the temporal evolution of a tie satisfies the ordinary differential equation (ODE)